aissaboukortt/Termux-Scripts/README.md

 This tool is for educational, testing, and internal network use only.

 For live public use, please ensure user consent and legal compliance.
+## 📝 License

+This project is licensed under the [Apache License 2.0](LICENSE) © 2025 Aïssa Boukortt.